SergeyLev/Fire_Helmet/README.md

 # Firefighter Helmet

-This solution was created by Sergejs Levsovs as univercity project and for Call for Code 2020
+This solution was created by Sergejs Levsovs as university project and for Call for Code 2020

 ## Author